qianlima-lab/DGRL-Net/README.md

 # DGRL-Net
-The code in this repository for paper "[Difference-Guided Representation Learning Network for Multivariate Time-Series Classification]" accepted by IEEE Transactions on Cybernetics.
+The code in this repository for paper "Difference-Guided Representation Learning Network for Multivariate Time-Series Classification" accepted by IEEE Transactions on Cybernetics.

 ## Dependencies

+* python 2.7
 * tensorflow 1.14.0